 The Charles Anderson Award Committee has the responsibility to select and submit to the Council the names of individuals nominated for this award.
 All nominations should be submitted by 1 May 2015.
 The nominees for most awards remain on the committee's active list for three years.
+You will be allowed to update an unsuccessful nomination at the beginning of the next award cycle.
 Read More

 The Charles E. Anderson Award is given to an individual in recognition of outstanding contributions to the promotion of diversity in the atmospheric and related sciences and broader communities through education and community service.
 The award is in the form of an inscribed wooden book.
 Nominations are considered by a committee of the Education and Human Resources Commission, which makes recommendations for final approval by AMS Council.

 Born in 1919, Charles Edward Anderson was the first African American to earn at PhD in meteorology.
 That degree was from the Massachusetts Institute of Technology in 1960.